Oath of office: Australia

 Upon taking office, the Governor-General of Australia is required to take the above Oath of Allegiance as well as a second Oath of Office:

+In case of affirmation, the phrase “So Help me God” is hereby omitted.

 In addition to swearing, the Oath of Allegiance upon becoming a Member of Parliament, the Prime Minister, Ministers and Parliamentary Secretaries also recite an Oath of Office upon entering office.
 The wording of this oath is not prescribed within the Constitution and is ultimately determined by the Prime Minister of the day.
 Traditionally the oath has repeated the swearing of allegiance to the Sovereign, although this is not required.
 The current Oath of Office is:

+The Prime Minister and Ministers shall required take the affirmation of office before the Governor General if in case of affirmation:

+The Federal Executive Council members shall also required to take their oath:

 Bangladesh

 The President, Prime Minister, Chief Justice, Speaker, Ministers take their oath of office.
-The oath is taken in the Bengali.
+The oath is taken in the Bengali language.

 President

 The oath (or affirmation) of the President is administered by the Speaker:

 Prime Ministers and other Ministers

 The oath of office for the Prime Minister and other members of the cabinet is administered by the President:

+The oath of secrecy is as follows: